-Three monumental, bronze sculptural figures – the largest Emin has produced to date – are being shown alongside her lyrical and expressive paintings.
+Three monumental, bronze sculptural figures – the largest Emin has produced to date – are shown alongside her lyrical and expressive paintings.
 Developed through a process of drawing, the paintings are then intensely reworked and added to, layer upon layer.

-And finally, there’s a new film, as well as the key early work How It Feels (1996), a candid account of the abortions that changed her whole approach to making art.
+And finally, there’s a new 22-minute film, as well as the key early work How It Feels (1996), a candid account of the abortions that changed her whole approach to making art.

 Main image: Tracey Emin, ‘A Fortnight of Tears’, White Cube Bermondsey © Tracey Emin.
 All rights reserved, DACS 2017.
 Photo © White Cube (Theo Christelis)